Nahuelluca20/obsidian-garden/content/programming/nextjs/cache-in-nextjs.md

   - programming
   - web
 publishedAt: "2025-03-24"
-summary: How Cache works in Next.js
+summary: Since the release of Next.js App router developers have had problems and these notes try to clarify the picture.
 ---

 Next.js have a different ways to cache data and improve the performance in out applications.